Home

 Come visit us!

 The Museum is open to visitors on Wednesdays, Thursdays and Fridays, 11-3.
 If you would like to visit us on another day when we are not open, you can make an appointment by writing a message to our email address, museum@clevelandhungarianmuseum.org, and we will answer your email and arrange for your visit.
 Please give us at least a 4 day notice!
-Note: the Museum will close at 2:25 on Wednesday, August 21.
+Once again winter is coming to Northeast Ohio!
+Our Museum is staffed by volunteers, and if the weather causes dangerous driving conditions, we are often closed.
+Please call the Museum after 11 o'clock to verify that someone is present and the Museum is open.

 We are pleased to announce that we have been awarded a grant by the Hungarian Government through the Bethlen Gábor Fund Management, in support of our efforts to share with the greater community our Hungarian culture and history and the Hungarian immigrant story of Northeast, Ohio.